Have you ever had a bad day, stopped what you were doing to take a deep breath, and wondered what you were doing with your life?

 You will have made tremendous progress one year from now and be on your way to great success.

-How I Found My Ikigai
+How I Found My Purpose in Life

 Final Thoughts